antoniogarrote/rdfstore-js/README.md

 ## SPARQL support

 rdfstore-js supports at the moment SPARQL 1.0 and most of SPARQL 1.1/Update.
-Only small parts of SPARQL 1.1 query has been implemented.
+Only some parts of SPARQL 1.1 query have been implemented yet.

 This is a list of the different kind of queries currently implemented: